-Where development is proposed on restricted development areas within the FSH overlay district as defined in Subsection 17.60.20.A., the Director shall require submission of the following special reports shall be submitted.
-These reports shall be in addition to other information required for specific types of development, and shall be prepared by professionals in their respective fields.
+Where development is proposed on restricted development areas within the FSH overlay district as defined in Subsection 17.60.20.A., the following special reports shall be submitted.
+These reports shall be in addition to other information required for specific types of development and shall be prepared by professionals in their respective fields.

-The Director may require one of\or\may more of these reports where necessary to address potential adverse impacts from development on buildable land within the FSH overlay district.
-Applications for residential construction allowed under Subsection 17.60.40.B.3 that are not requesting any exceptions or adjustments are exempt from requirements to submit these reports.
+The Director may require one or more of these reports where necessary to address potential adverse impacts from development on buildable land within the FSH overlay district.
+Applications for residential construction allowed under Subsection 17.60.40.B.3. that are not requesting any exceptions or adjustments are exempt from requirements to submit these reports.
 The Director may exempt Type II permit applications from one or more of these reports where impacts are minimal and the exemption is consistent with the purpose of the FSH overlay zone as stated in Section 17.60.00.